hackclub/hackclub/workshops/BitEx/README.md

 }
 ```

-Explanation: Everything seems similar here, except the class of the `<p>` element is now as `decreased` and the svg we now use is `chevron down`.
+Explanation: Everything seems similar here, except the class of the `<p>` element is now as `decreased` and the svg we now use is `'chevron down'`.

 Now let's call this function once all the data is fetched.